-0-1 hour
+0-1 hour, by audition with the choral director

-The McPherson College Choir welcomes students and members of the campus community without audition.
-This mixed choir performs a multiplicity of choral works from the Renaissance to the present in various styles, genres, and languages.
+The McPherson College Choir welcomes students and members of the campus community via audition.
+This mixed choir performs choral works from the Renaissance to the present in various styles, genres, and languages.
 The choir regularly performs on campus, in the community, and on regional, national, and international tours.
-College Choir meets the Arts requirement of the Humanities general education distribution requirement when taken for credit.
-Course fee required for purchase of concert attire.
+College Choir meets The Arts requirement of the Humanities general education distribution requirement when taken for credit.
+Purchase of concert attire required.
 (Fall, Spring)